 Neerja is a Hindi biographical thriller film featuring an incident in Neerja Bhanot’s life where she valiantly saves 359 of the 379 passengers during the hijack attempt of Pan Am Flight 73 in Karachi, Pakistan.
 Directed by Ram Madhvani, the film is narrated from Neerja’s point of view and also highlights the trauma faced by her family during the whole incident.
 Sonam Kapoor plays the titular character of Neerja Bhanot, whereas Shabana Azmi plays her mother in the film.

 Mary Kom (2014)

 Here’s another sports biopic film making to our list of best biopic movies of all time.
 Mary Kom, as the title suggests, is based on the life of former Indian Olympic boxer Mary Kom.
-Directed by Omung Kumar, the film features Priyanka Chopra in the titular role as Mary Kom.
-The film depicts Mary Kom’s life and the struggles she faced while pursuing her passion to become a boxer and represent India at international level.
+Directed by Omung Kumar, the film features Priyanka Chopra in the titular role of Mary Kom.
+The film depicts Mary Kom’s life and the struggles she faced while pursuing her passion to become a boxer and represent India at an international level.